sahithig1/capstone_greenhouse_emissions/README.md

 ### Machine Learning
 #### Data preprocessing
-- Unnecessary columns (like country)are dropped from the retrieved data.
+- Unnecessary columns (like country) are dropped from the retrieved data.
 - After ensuring there are no duplicates, the column headers of the dataset are renamed.
 - Missing values per year are detected and years with a fair amount of data are considered for further analysis.
 The same logic is used to filter country data.
+- Address the skew by cuberrot transformer on positively and negatively skewed values.

 <img src="https://github.com/sahithig1/capstone_greenhouse_emissions/blob/main/images/filter_shape.png" width="500" >
 - The proportion of the missing data for each variable in the data is computed and the stacked bar plot is shown below: